omniinstrument/CV_project/README.md

 </p>

 ## Dataset
-The [ROS 2 bag file](https://huggingface.co/datasets/OmniInstrument/CV_project/tree/main/VIO_stripped) has the following topics, you can these to generate a Metric Depth Map
+The [ROS 2 bag file](https://huggingface.co/datasets/OmniInstrument/CV_project/tree/main/VIO_stripped) has the following topics, you can these to generate a Metric Depth Map.
 ### ROS 2 Bag Topics

 #### Sensor Topics